PagerDuty Pricing: Is it worth it and what’s the alternative? (2026 Updated)

 PagerDuty Pricing: Key Takeaways (TL;DR)

-• Switching from PagerDuty to OnPage saves money without losing reliability: OnPage delivers cost-effective IT alerting, essential features without the bloat, and better integrations compared to PagerDuty.
-This makes OnPage the top PagerDuty alternative in 2025.
+• Switching from PagerDuty to OnPage saves money without losing reliability: When comparing PagerDuty pricing vs competitors like OnPage, the difference is clear: OnPage delivers cost-effective IT alerting and essential on-call management features at a lower price point, with bidirectional integrations that outperform PagerDuty’s native options, making it the top PagerDuty alternative in 2026

 PagerDuty offers four main pricing tiers: